Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 - "absent" nouns that take the plural do so by reducing ii to i.

 ### Adjectives
-"Simple adjectives" have the same structure (i.e. endings) as nouns, and change the same way nouns do grammatically for agreement.
+"Simple adjectives" have the same structure (i.e. endings) as nouns, and change the same way nouns do grammatically for agreement with class.
+Note that agreement with number is not done during infixing.

 There is a fixed set of "infix adjectives" that instead operate on nouns as infixes after the stressed syllable.
 After the infix operation, the formerly stressed syllable **still receives stress**, which allows easily distinguishing an infixed word from a root.
 This area of the language is not very productive -- few words tend to be added or removed from it.